Trump team to wrap up impeachment trial defence as Bolton controversy simmers

 Alan Dershowitz, a constitutional law professor who is a member of Trump’s legal team, told the Senate on Monday: “Nothing in the Bolton revelations, even if true, would rise to the level of an abuse of power or an impeachable offense.
 That is clear from the history.
 That is clear from the language of the Constitution.
 You cannot turn conduct that is not impeachable into impeachable conduct simply by using words like ‘quid pro quo’ and ‘personal benefit.’”

 Trump has denied telling Bolton he sought to use the Ukraine aid as leverage to get Kiev to investigate the Bidens.
-He has denied any quid pro quo - a Latin term meaning a favor for a favor - in his dealings with Ukraine.
+He has denied any quid pro quo - a Latin term meaning a favour for a favour - in his dealings with Ukraine.

-Republican Senator Lindsey Graham, a close Trump ally who was at the White House on Tuesday morning, wrote on Twitter that he supports a proposal that Bolton’s manuscript be made available to the Senate if possible in a classified setting.

-Republican Senator James Lankford late on Monday urged Bolton to speak publicly outside of the impeachment trial.

 The focus was on whether two other moderate Republicans, Lamar Alexander and Lisa Murkowski, would vote to hear from Bolton.